echiner/GFTMasterBigDataUPV/exercise3_data_storage/README.md

 ## Development

+### Pre-requirements

+This exercise requires (at least) the following services to be up & running:

+* zookeeper
+* broker
+* control-center

 ### Setup

 First of all, start the last services: Kafka Connect (to send messages from Kafka to Elastic), Elasticsearch (for storing the messages) and Kibana (for visualization and development):